Valien/foundryvtt/README.md

 * *macros* - Has macros (wee!)
 * *modules* - Has compendium packs, adventures, etc.
 * *gcp* - Project to build out FoundryVTT on Goggle Cloud Platform (GCP) **WIP!**
+* *docker* - A docker container!
+Aw yeah.
+Foundry in Docker!

 Macros should be self-documented but in case you have questions ping me on the Foundry Discord (Valien) or here on GitHub!